Shuijing725/awesome-robot-social-navigation/README.md

 - **I'm actively developing this list, if you would like to contribute or spot any error, please open a pull request!**
 - For viewers' convenience, the links of papers first prioritize their websites, and then the free preprints if they are publicly available.
+- Some papers belong to more than one category, I only link them on their first appearance.

 ------
 ## Table of Content